vpnagraj/vpnagraj/cv/index.md

 - Programmed scripts for both internal and external analytics queries of library survey results, website traffic and UVa School of Medicine’s faculty publication metrics: [https://profiles.scholars.virginia.edu/](https://profiles.scholars.virginia.edu/)
 - Implemented search engine optimization strategies across a multi-site platform for the CMHSL Historical Collections department’s online exhibits: [https://exhibits.hsl.virginia.edu/](https://exhibits.hsl.virginia.edu/)

-####Circulation Assisant

-Claude Moore Health Sciences Library–University of Virginia (2011-2012)

-- Provided reference support to faculty, staff, students and community members who needed help using the Virgo catalog and other resources including UpToDate, Pubmed, Web of Science and RefWorks
-- Served as liaison to the Technology in Education department and trained other Service Desk staff regarding best practices for troubleshooting hardware, software and networking issues
-- Participated in Research and Data Services departmental web projects, including the design and implementation of the BioConnector portal [https://www.bioconnector.virginia.edu](https://www.bioconnector.virginia.edu) and development of a proof-of-concept instance of the VIVO collaboration tool [http://vivoweb.org/](http://vivoweb.org/)

-####Google Books Project Assistant

-Alderman Library–University of Virginia (2009-2011)

-- Structured the project’s daily workflow to ensure that each shipment of books was processed in an accurate and timely manner
-- Scheduled, trained and supervised the project’s team, which included as many as fifteen full-time staff members, wage employees, students and volunteers
-- Performed bibliographic searches, added volumes and identified metadata errors in the library catalog

 ###LANGUAGES AND SOFTWARE USED###

 - R